VOTING = YOU make decisions, not somebody else!

 Where do I vote?

-Each eligible voter receives a voter registration card showing the ward and precinct number and the name and address of their polling location before each election.
+Each eligible voter receives a postcard showing the ward and precinct number and the name and address of their polling location before each election.

 Your VOTE Matters!